jepstein-eagle/adaptable/packages/adaptable/upgrade-guide.md

 ## Adaptable Options

-We have added many more options (and option groups) to [Adaptable Options](https://api.adaptableblotter.com/interfaces/_adaptableoptions_adaptableoptions_.adaptableoptions) Adaptable Options (the object you create at design time and provide to the AdapTable constructor).
+We have added many more options (and option groups) to [Adaptable Options](https://api.adaptableblotter.com/interfaces/_adaptableoptions_adaptableoptions_.adaptableoptions) (the object you create at design time and provide to the AdapTable constructor).

 The effect is to give you more complete control over how your instance of AdapTable looks and works.